 Before returning the engine or ancillary equipment for service of repair, please contact first to your local dealer or Jets Munt central office to agree action and costs.
+Do not ship before contacting JetsMunt!!
+Shipping anything from outside the EU without appropriate dicuments will introduce delay and costs at customs.

-Please do not disassemble this engine or any other item supplied.
+Please do not disassemble this engine or any other item supplied (ecu, pump, etc).
 You will breach your warranty agreement and you will find it is a precision assembly which you will be unlikely to re-assemble without considerable difficulty and specialist equipment.
 Simply slackening the spinner nut of the rotor will immediately lose the delicate balance condition, without which the engine may not run without damage to its rotating assembly.

 This warranty is void if any one or more of the following conditions applies.
-In such a case Jets Munt will accept no responsibility for any damage or any other consequence caused by the VT80 operation.
+In such a case Jets Munt will accept no responsibility for any damage or any other consequence caused by the engine operation.

-1. The product has been subject to any form of operation whilst containing incorrect fuel, oil, or fuel/oil mix.

-2. The product is crash damaged, pump is blocked due dirt ingestion, electronics or pump are flooded by fuel, connection leads are cut or lost its isolation and short-circuit, reverse polarity on battery, etc.

-3. Unauthorized maintenance or modifications have been made to any part of the product, including the unlocking of the ecu and changing the manufacturer settings or any of the items supplied has been dissasembled.

-4. Parts have been damaged by ingestion of foreign objects (e.g. wires, sand, water etc).

-5. The engine has been operated incorrectly.

-6. The product has been misused, neglected or inadequately maintained.

-7. Damage to the engine where blockages in the fuel system have occurred by unfiltered or contaminated fuel.
+- 1. The product has been subject to any form of operation whilst containing incorrect fuel, oil, or fuel/oil mix. - 2.
+The product is crash damaged, pump is blocked due dirt ingestion, electronics or pump are flooded by fuel, connection leads are cut or lost its isolation and short-circuit, reverse polarity on battery, etc. - 3.
+Unauthorized maintenance or modifications have been made to any part of the product; including the unlocking of the ecu and changing the manufacturer settings or any of the items supplied has been disassembled. - 4.
+Parts have been damaged by ingestion of foreign objects (e.g. wires, sand, water etc). - 5.
+The engine has been operated incorrectly. - 6.
+The product has been misused, neglected or inadequately maintained. - 7.
+Damage to the engine where blockages in the fuel system have occurred by unfiltered or contaminated fuel.